• Skip to primary navigation

 • Roast the tomatoes and herbs for 35 - 45 minutes, or until the tomatoes begin to singe.
 Remove from oven and let cool.

-• Once cool, pour the contents of the roasting pan and the remaining ½ cup basil into a blender and blend on high for about a minute or until smooth.
+• Once cool, pour the contents of the roasting pan into a blender and add the remaining ½ cup basil as well.

 • To serve, pour over pasta or roasted vegetables and enjoy! (or just eat it by the spoonful)